 Geometric dimensioning and tolerancing (GD&T): A set of rules and standard symbols to define part features and relationships on an engineering drawing depicting the geometric relationship of part features and allowing the maximum tolerance that permits full function of the product.

-George M. Low Trophy: The trophy presented by NASA to NASA aerospace industry contractors, subcontractors and suppliers that consistently maintain and improve the quality of their products and services.
-The award, which was formerly called the NASA Excellence Award for Quality and Productivity, is given in two categories: small business and large business.
+George M. Low Trophy: An award presented by NASA to NASA aerospace industry contractors, subcontractors and suppliers that consistently maintain and improve the quality of their products and services.
 George M. Low was the NASA administrator for nearly three decades.

 Goal: A broad statement describing a desired future condition or achievement without being specific about how much and when.